Diversity in Science

 We start early — because girls start leaving science as early as high school.
 Each year, we host Inspiring Future Women in Science, bringing hundreds of high school students to Perimeter to hear from leading women in science and tech and meet like-minded peers.
 Half of the students attending our renowned International Summer School for Young Physicists are girls.

-For master's and PhD students, we offer Emmy Noether scholarships, named for the brilliant scientist whose breakthroughs underpin much of modern physics.
-And we provide critically timed boosts to women in the global research community by bringing them to Perimeter as Emmy Noether Visiting Fellows.
+Our Emmy Noether Emerging Talent Fund, named for the brilliant scientist whose breakthroughs underpin much of modern physics, is devoted to supporting exceptional women during their PhD studies.
+We provide critically timed boosts to women in the global research community by bringing them to Perimeter as Emmy Noether Visiting Fellows.

 We are celebrating the contributions women have made to science, especially those women overlooked in their time.
 That’s why we have created the “Forces of Nature” poster series.